Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 The warm keepers: fire, home, the honored dead, the guardian at the door.
 Patient and unyielding, their fallen return stronger.
 Warden: Dedushka the Hearthkeeper.

 The cold powers: drowned rivers, black forests, the winter that is a person.
 They drag Spirits under and weaponize the underworld.
-Warden: the Deep King.
+Warden: the Deep King, who leads the Deep Devours deck.

 FIFTEEN MINUTES, THIRTEEN SLAVA